 In today's cage systems, there is a lot of technical equipment that must be removed and reassembled when carrying out necessary operations in the cages, for example during lice treatment.
 These are time consuming and costly work operations.
 A relevant measure in this respect is to reduce the number of light sources in the cages.
-The company Oxyvision engaged the Institute of Marine Research (Havforskningen) to measure light scattering and intensity in a 160 m cage with resp. one large LED light (2500 W) and 4 small LED lights (600 W).
+The company Oxyvision engaged the Institute of Marine Research (Havforskningen) to measure light scattering and intensity in a 160 m cage with respectively one large LED light (2500 W) and 4 small LED lights (600 W).

 Since the early 1990s, the fish farming industry in Norway has used artificial light to control or delay sexual maturation and to increase the growth of salmonids.
 Such lights have mainly been based on metal halide technology with a light spectrum from 400 to 700 nm and with the greatest brightness in the blue-green part of the spectrum.
-In recent years, LED-based underwater lights where the composition of light colors can be more easily determined, and which have much lower energy consumption, have entered the market.
+In recent years, LED-based underwater lights where the composition of light colours can be more easily determined, and which have much lower energy consumption, have entered the market.

 Early sexual maturation is a major potential problem in salmon farming that results in reduced growth and reduced meat quality, but manipulation of the natural light cycle using artificial light programs is routinely used to reduce the problem.
-In a study conducted by Porter et al. only 6.1% of salmon were sexually mature using an artificial light regime (additional light at night) compared with 61.5% sexual maturity in natural light.
+In a study conducted by Porter et al. (1999) only 6.1% of salmon were sexually mature using an artificial light regime (additional light at night) compared with 61.5% sexual maturity in natural light.
 Use of high-intensity light from mid-winter and 4-6 months ahead can reduce the incidence of sexual maturation, while use of high-intensity light during the autumn has the opposite effect and can thus induce sexual maturation.
-Commercial testing with LED lights at Norwegian cage plants has shown 10% faster growth and 10% improved biological feed factor (Philips Lightning Aquaculture).
+Commercial testing with LED lights at Norwegian cage farms has shown 10% faster growth and 10% improved biological feed factor (Philips Lightning Aquaculture).

-Several studies have shown that artificial lighting can also be used to influence the farmed fish's behavior.
-Extensive studies at the Institute of Marine Research (HI) that combine the use of light sources in deep water with underwater feeding in cages have shown that this can contribute to increased swimming depth at night and thus reduced risk of lice infestation .
-Frenzl et al. showed that the level of infection of salmon lice is significantly lower in fish in experimental cages with underwater light that attracts salmon by placing a light source at a depth of 10 m compared with light at a depth of 1.5 m.
+Several studies have shown that artificial lighting can also be used to influence the farmed fish's behaviour.
+Extensive studies at the Institute of Marine Research (HI) that combine the use of light sources in deep water with underwater feeding in cages have shown that this can contribute to increased swimming depth at night and thus reduced risk of lice infestation.
+Frenzl et al. (2014) showed that the level of infection of salmon lice is significantly lower in fish in experimental cages with underwater light that attracts salmon by placing a light source at a depth of 10 m compared with light at a depth of 1.5 m.
 Recent observations show that in order to achieve a lice-reducing effect with deep light, it is important to attract salmon some distance away from the halocline (transition between brackish water and seawater).

-Other experiments have shown that salmon respond differently to different light colors (wavelengths), but that it is sensitive to even weak amounts of light and follows weak light sources that move up and down the cage (Wright et al. 2015).
+Other experiments have shown that salmon respond differently to different light colours (wavelengths), but that it is sensitive to even weak amounts of light and follows weak light sources that move up and down the cage (Wright et al. 2015).
 Normally, such an attraction works better in the dark period of the day.
 During the day, the natural light at the surface is much stronger than the artificial lights so that the effect of underwater light is reduced.
 The use of blue light (range 420 - 560 nm) to guide salmon away from the surface layer with high lice density showed little effect on the fish's distribution in the cages in a recent project (FHF 901456).

 Artificial light regime is routinely used in Norwegian cage systems where the main purpose is to reduce / prevent premature sexual maturation in fish.
 Several light sources are used in each cage, usually 4 - 6 pieces, to ensure good light coverage in the entire cage volume.
 Indicative effect for achieving adequate lighting is 1 - 2 W / m2 cage surface.
 The light sources are usually located at a depth of 3-5 m.
 Many lights together with other components in the cages, such as hiding places for wrasse, sensors for measuring water quality and camera, are pointed out to be an obstacle to general operation of the cages and to involve significant extra work when carrying out work operations such as lice treatment.
 Therefore, there is a general desire that the number of light sources in the cages can be reduced if possible.
 The article describes a recent test at the Institute of Marine Research's experimental station at Austevoll where the brightness at varying distances in the sea from a single strong light source was compared with the brightness from 4 correspondingly weaker light sources (Kristiansen et al. 2020).

 The test at Austevoll Aquaculture Station consisted of comparing the brightness of a powerful 2500 W lamp (Aqualux 2500 W) with a normal 600 W lamp (Aqualux 600 W) (see also picture 1).
 The test was carried out around midnight 28 - 29 May 2020 on behalf of Oxyvision, which has developed the LED-based underwater lamps.
-The candles were hung at a depth of 5 m and the light was measured horizontally from the lamps at a distance of 1-2-3-4-5-10-15-20.
+The candles were hung at a depth of 5 m and the light was measured horizontally from the lamps at a distance of 1-2-3-4-5-10-15-20 m.